sezero/quakespasm/README.txt

   o  Made the keypad keys to send separate key events in game mode.

-  o  Ctrl-V text pasting support from OS clipboard to console (windows-
+  o  Text pasting support from OS clipboard to console. (windows and
-     only for now.)
+     macosx.)

   o  Fixed increased (more than 32) dynamic lights.